Comments on complete actions for open superstring field theory: Another parametrization

 We would like to emphasize that it does not necessitate the ciclic property of $\widehat{\bf G}$ or $\widetilde{\boldsymbol M}$ to construct the Wess-Zumino-Witten-like complete action.
-We need the ciclic property of $D_{\eta }$ only, which holds for any choice of $\widehat{\bf G}$.
+We need the ciclic property of $D_{\eta }$ only (namely, its BPZ oddness), which holds for any choice of $\widehat{\bf G}$.
 Hence, we can always impose (\ref{XY projection tilde}) in a consistent way with the definitions of pure-gauge-like fields (\ref{NS pure-gauge-like tilde}), (\ref{R pure-gauge-like tilde}).

 \niu{Action and gauge invariance}